 Navigating the transition from service to civilian life is not always easy, but we believe no veteran should have to go at it alone.
-DAV provides a lifetime of support for veterans of all generations and their families in positive, life-changing ways.
+DAV provides a lifetime of support for veterans of all generations and their families, in positive, life-changing ways.
 We ensure veterans and their families can access the full range of benefits they deserve, provide care and support during tough times, advocate for the veteran community on Capitol Hill, connect veterans with meaningful employment, and so much more.

-How DAV Helped Ed Eustace
+How DAV Helped Mike Biggs

 How We Help Veterans